How I Painted My Rental Accent Wall: Complete Guide + Mistakes to Avoid

 - Touch-up as needed: Keep a small amount of extra paint handy for touch-ups.
 This way, you can quickly cover up any scuffs or marks that may appear over time.

 Taking care of your painted walls not only keeps them looking great but also ensures that you get your security deposit back when it’s time to move out.
+For more organization tips that complement your newly painted space, see my functional storage solutions.

 This page may contain affiliate links, which means we may receive a small commission if you purchase through our links (at no extra cost to you).
 We only recommend companies that we have personally used, love, and trust.
 Other than House of Eme’s personal photos.
 All Photos have been sourced through UnSplashPro, Deposit photos or purchased with a stock photo membership license.